 In 1954, after having been through both World War II and the Korean War, the 83rd U.S. Congress -- at the urging of the veterans service organizations -- amended the Act of 1938 by striking out the word "Armistice" and inserting the word "Veterans."
 With the approval of this legislation on June 1, 1954, Nov.
 11 became a day to honor American veterans of all wars.

 In 1968, the Uniforms Holiday Bill ensured three-day weekends for federal employees by celebrating four national holidays on Mondays: Washington's Birthday, Memorial Day, Veterans Day, and Columbus Day.
 Under this bill, Veterans Day was moved to the fourth Monday of October.
 Many states did not agree with this decision and continued to celebrate the holiday on its original date.
 The first Veterans Day under the new law was observed with much confusion on Oct.
 25, 1971.

 Finally on September 20, 1975, President Gerald R. Ford signed a law which returned the annual observance of Veterans Day to its original date of Nov.
 11, beginning in 1978.
-Since then, the Veterans Day holiday has been observed on Nov.
-11.
+Since then, the Veterans Day holiday has been observed on that date.